Katie Weeks – Club Chair

-Jon Murgatroyd – Vice Chair
+Jon Murgatroyd – Club Chair

 Having got into running ~2014 with the 2015 Cheltenham Half my debut race, I dabbled in the world of triathlon during 2016 with my first sprint distance.
 Being honest, I wasn’t instantly hooked, trying another sprint in 2017 then leaving it for almost 3 years!
 Early 2020 I tried another sprint distance and started training with TTG, entering my first 70.3 (Titan Brecon) for later that year.
 However, the pandemic put an abrupt halt on training and the race was postponed.
 Trying to keep some momentum threw in a couple of sprints in late 2020 before my first Standard distance in 2021.